P34nut/ApplicationLE/index.md

 # Welcome to my GitHub application page.

-Below are all the important documents about myself and the work I did during my studies.
+Below are all the important documents about myself and the work I did during my studies, game jams and the work at upjers GmbH.

 ### [Curriculum vitae](Lebenslauf.pdf)
 ### [Certificates](Zeugnisse.pdf)